vassiedinstel/vassie-dinstel/_posts/2021-02-12-review-one.md

 in one scholarly resource.” - Kate Holterhoff, _Editor_

 ### _Design_
-Ruby and Java stacks.
 There are five tabs at the top: a link to the home page,  _Novels_, _Illustrators_, _Biography_, and _Editor’s Statement_, as well as a search bar.
 There are two paragraphs on the page, one describing the project, and one explaining how to use it.
 I appreciated this because I was immediately introduced to the website.
 The three images on the bottom of the homepage all lead to the _Novels_ tab, however they show no indication that they are embedded with links.
 There are no captions or instructions around them, which makes it difficult to use.
 There are two embedded links that remain on the bottom of the screen, labeled _Tweet at us!_ which leads to Twitter, and _About Us_ which leads to a short description of the two project directors.
+Site is created using Ruby and Java stacks.

 ### _Relevance_
 _Visual Haggard_ combines English literature and art with technology.
+The use of interactive images is engaging, and relevant to the majority of people on the internet.
+The expansive combination library and gallery is informative, if a bit overwhelming.
+However the easy navigation back to the orignal image makes it a little less daunting.

 ### _Credit_
 Underneath the _Editor’s Statement_, there is an acknowledgement section, thanking someone for editing a previous version of the project.
 There is also an